La Semana Santa

 The Spanish word for 'Easter' is Pascua.

-Lent is called la Cuaresma in Spanish and it represents the forty (cuarenta) days that Jesus spent praying and fasting in the desert after His baptism.
+1. The fasting period of forty days that leads up to Easter is called Lent.
+The Spanish word for Lent is la Cuaresma.
+Lent represents the forty (cuarenta) days that Jesus spent praying and fasting in the desert after His baptism.

 All over Spain, it is a week of spectacular street processions - procesiones.

 3. The first day of la Semana Santa is Palm Sunday.
 In Spanish, it is el Domingo de Ramos.
 The word ramos means 'bouquets' and 'branches.'

 On the morning of el Domingo de Ramos, Spanish people go to church - la iglesia - to celebrate the day when Jesús rode into Jerusalén and was welcomed by the people laying palm leaves on the ground in front of Him.

 In Spain, when you go to church on Palm Sunday you carry a palm branch or an olive branch.
 The branches are then blessed by the priest.